 B. Knowledge (+ List of General Knowledge Requirements – Annex 1)

 C. Practical Skills (+ List of Practical Skills Requirements – Annex 2)

 Any educational or professional institution may prepare a Mediation Advocacy Qualifying Assessment Program (MA-QAP) that meets these Criteria.
-Once approved by the IMI Independent Standards Commission (ISC), professionals who pass the assessment of that MA-QAP will be qualified for IMI Mediation Advocacy Certification and may have their Profile included on the IMI Find the Right Mediation Advocate/Advisor Search Engine.
+Once approved by the IMI Appraisal Committee (preceded by the IMI Independent Standards Commission (ISC)), professionals who pass the assessment of that MA-QAP will be qualified for IMI Mediation Advocacy Certification and may have their Profile included on the IMI Find a Mediation Advocate/Advisor Search Engine.